manishroy090/task/README.md

 ## Getting Started

-TTo get started with the project, follow these steps:
+  To get started with the project, follow these steps:
-    Clone the repository.
+    1. Clone the repository.
-    Copy the .env.example file to .env using the command: cp .env.example .env Generate a new application key using the command: docker compose run --rm artisan key:generate Install the frontend dependencies by running: docker compose run --rm -service-ports npm I Start the frontend development server by running: docker compose run –rm -service-ports npm run dev (This will start the frontend on port 3000)
+    2. Copy the .env.example file to .env using the command: cp .env.example .env
+    3. Generate a new application key using the command: docker compose run --rm artisan key:generate
+    4. Install the frontend dependencies by running: docker compose run --rm -service-ports npm I
+    5. Start the frontend development server by running: docker compose run –rm -service-ports npm run dev (This will start the frontend on port 3000)
-    Start the backend services using the command: docker compose up
+    6. Start the backend services using the command: docker compose up